antonyj453/DLT/README.md

 ## Table of contents
 * [dlt installation](#dlt-installation)
 ## dlt installation
-The following installation method is for linux users(ubuntu machines) *
+The following installation method is for linux users(ubuntu machines):
+* To install dlt we have install dlt package.